Exception handling

 except

 without passing an error type.
 See stackoverflow: avoid bare exceptions for details.
+See also stackoverflow: get the name of an exception that was raised.

 There are static code analysis tools like pylint, "which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions".
 See awesome-python: code-analysis for more such tools.